celery/celery/docs/getting-started/next-steps.rst

     4

 These three methods - :meth:`delay`, :meth:`apply_async`, and applying
-(``__call__``), represents the Celery calling API, that's also used for signatures.
+(``__call__``), represents the Celery calling API, which is also used for signatures.

 A more detailed overview of the Calling API can be found in the :ref:`Calling User Guide <guide-calling>`.

-Every task invocation will be given a unique identifier (an UUID), this is the task id.
+Every task invocation will be given a unique identifier (an UUID) -- this is the task id.

-The ``delay`` and ``apply_async`` methods return an :class:`~@AsyncResult` instance, that can be used to keep track of the tasks execution state.
+The ``delay`` and ``apply_async`` methods return an :class:`~@AsyncResult` instance, which can be used to keep track of the tasks execution state.
 But for this you need to enable a :ref:`result backend <task-result-backends>` so that the state can be stored somewhere.